About the GEC

-The mission of the Florida Coastal Geriatric Resources, Education, and Training Center is to provide interdisciplinary programs to maintain and improve the health of ethnically and culturally diverse older adults from underserved areas of Broward, Charlotte, Collier, DeSoto, Glades, Henry, Lee, Martin, Palm Beach, Sarasota, and St. Lucie counties, educating and training health professionals in health promotion and prevention emphasizing undergraduate and graduate professional education and serving the needs of underserved with innovative teaching and clinical experiences.
+The GREAT GEC is committed to providing interprofessional programs to maintain and improve the health of ethnically and culturally diverse older adults from underserved areas across Florida and Puerto Rico, educating and training health professionals in health promotion and prevention, emphasizing undergraduate and graduate professional education, and addressing health care delivery gaps through innovative teaching and clinical experiences.

 - Provide health professions students with interdisciplinary ethno-geriatric education and clinical training in health promotion, disease prevention, and enhanced quality of life for older adults, through innovative curriculum adaptation and development, involvement in rural and urban clinical placements, geriatric residencies, traineeships, and fellowships.

 - Develop interdisciplinary student health care teams providing holistic, culturally sensitive, coordinated services for elders to maintain independence and/or improve quality of life.

 - Develop and disseminate innovative interdisciplinary geriatric curriculum and other geriatric education materials for health professions students, faculty, and practicing professionals using web-based technology and interdisciplinary problem-based (PBL) methods.